The Madelung Problem of Finite Crystals: General results for an orthogonal lattice

 While a closed-form expression for the ${\cal O}(p^{-2})$ finite-size correction remains challenging for a general orthogonal lattice, it can be derived explicitly for the cubic case---where the crystal $(a=b=c)$ and lattice $(l_x=l_y=l_z)$ share cubic symmetry and ${\mathbf s}={\mathbf 0}$.
 Cubic symmetry enforces

 and analogously for $n_y^2$ and $n_z^2$.
-As a result, both the continuum approximation and the residual discrete dipolar terms vanish.
+As a result, Eq.~\eqref{eq:k2} completely vanishes, i.e., both the continuum approximation and the residual discrete dipolar terms vanish.
 Interestingly, Eq.~\eqref{eq:cubsym} also holds for spherical truncation of cubic unit cells.
 Hence, the leading correction in both cubic and spherical crystals with $l_x=l_y=l_z$ stems solely from the $k=4$ multipole.
 In the SI, we evaluate the corresponding continuum integral explicitly for cubic crystals, obtaining the closed-form expression given in Eq.~\eqref{eq:corr}.
 Such a closed-form expression for the spherical case, however, remains unknown.